 NGO AND PEACEBUILDING ACTIVITY

-Cavanaugh is Chairman of the Board of Trustees of International Alert, a major independent peacebuilding NGO.
+Cavanaugh is Chair of the Board of Trustees of International Alert, a major independent peacebuilding NGO.
 Headquartered in London, with a European office in The Hague, this NGO’s full-time staff of more than 250 is primarily based overseas, working directly with those affected by international conflict.
-Alert partners with over 800 organizations in more than 25 countries and territories on projects designed to prevent the outbreak of conflict, build support for approaches to peace, and facilitate reconciliation.
-Alert’s main geographic areas of operation are Sub-Saharan Africa, the Middle East and Northern Africa, and Asia (with a significant operation in the Philippines).
-It also supports peace activities in Colombia, the Caucasus and Ukraine.
+Alert partners with over 800 organizations in more than 25 countries & territories on projects designed to prevent the outbreak of conflict, build support for approaches to peace, and facilitate reconciliation.
+Alert’s chief areas of operation are Sub-Saharan Africa, the Middle East and Northern Africa, and Asia (with a significant operation in the Philippines).
+It also supports peace activities the Caucasus and Ukraine.

 Since leaving the U.S. Foreign Service, Cavanaugh has been heavily engaged with international non-governmental organizations, helping them advance dialogue and peacebuilding initiatives.
 Examples include his work with the Centre for Humanitarian Dialogue (Geneva) to improve the practice of mediating armed conflicts and participation in a high-level push to improve gender balance in the appointment of special envoys by the United Nations, European Union, and OSCE.
 In 2017, he joined with Peaceful Change Initiative (London), speaking in Kyiv before the Human Rights Committee of the Verkhovna Rada (Parliament) on the importance of properly supporting Ukrainian citizens now living in Crimea and the breakaway Donbass and Luhansk regions.